philvarner/correctingthenarrative.org/content/posts/george-rogers-clark/index.md

 ![GRC birthplace marker 1928](GRC_W199_1928.jpg "GRC birthplace marker 1928")

 The missing part here is that "defender of Kentucky" really means "defender of white settlers in Kentucky against Native Americans, who sought to reclaim land that was taken from them".
-And note that "Conqueror of the Northwest" is removed, since the "conqueroring" was ostensibly against the colonial power of Britain, but practically against the Native Americans who had already settled on or claimed rights over the land.
+And note that "Conqueror of the Northwest" is removed, since the "conquering" was ostensibly against the colonial power of Britain, but practically against the Native Americans who had already settled on or claimed rights over the land.

 However, Clark's victories were largely symbolic rather than militarily important -- symbolic of the nascent United States' ability to perpetuate a settler-colonialist agenda on the "frontier" against Native Americans.
 Even Clark's most significant victory, the capture of Fort Sackville at Vincennes, was done with only 160 men, compared with the Continental Army's numerous eastern engagements with thousands of troops.